chmaikos/proxmox-hetzner/README.md

 ## Prepare the rescue from hetzner robot manager

 - Select the Rescue tab for the specific server, via the hetzner robot manager
-- - Operating system=Linux
+  - Operating system=Linux
-- - Architecture=64 bit
+  - Architecture=64 bit
-- - Public key=*optional*
+  - Public key=*optional*
-- --> Activate rescue system
+- Activate rescue system
-- Select the Reset tab for the specific server,
+- Select the Reset tab for the specific server
 - Check: Execute an automatic hardware reset
-- --> Send
-- Wait a few mins
 - Connect via ssh/terminal to the rescue system running on your server

 ### Install requirements and Install Proxmox